Rio Tinto Group (RIO.L) (LON:RIO) Given a GBX 7,120 Price Target by JPMorgan Chase & Co. Analysts

-Rio Tinto Group (RIO.L) (LON:RIO) has been assigned a GBX 7,120 ($93.02) price objective by analysts at JPMorgan Chase & Co. in a note issued to investors on Monday, Borsen Zeitung reports.
-The firm currently has a “buy” rating on the stock.
-JPMorgan Chase & Co.‘s target price indicates a potential upside of 23.68% from the company’s current price.
+Rio Tinto Group (RIO.L) (LON:RIO) received a GBX 7,120 ($93.02) price target from stock analysts at JPMorgan Chase & Co. in a report released on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the stock.
+JPMorgan Chase & Co.‘s price objective points to a potential upside of 23.83% from the company’s previous close.

-Other analysts also recently issued research reports about the stock.
-Morgan Stanley restated a “neutral” rating and set a GBX 5,200 ($67.94) price objective on shares of Rio Tinto Group (RIO.L) in a report on Thursday, December 10th.
-Oddo Bhf restated a “sell” rating and set a GBX 5,700 ($74.47) price objective on shares of Rio Tinto Group (RIO.L) in a report on Wednesday, January 20th.
-Jefferies Financial Group set a GBX 6,400 ($83.62) target price on shares of Rio Tinto Group (RIO.L) and gave the stock a “buy” rating in a research note on Tuesday, January 19th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reiterated a “buy” rating and issued a GBX 5,300 ($69.24) target price on shares of Rio Tinto Group (RIO.L) in a research note on Tuesday, October 27th.
-Finally, Barclays reiterated a “neutral” rating and issued a GBX 5,000 ($65.33) target price on shares of Rio Tinto Group (RIO.L) in a research note on Thursday, January 7th.
-Two investment analysts have rated the stock with a sell rating, seven have assigned a hold rating and five have assigned a buy rating to the company.
-The stock has a consensus rating of “Hold” and a consensus target price of GBX 5,515 ($72.05).
+RIO has been the subject of a number of other research reports.
+Barclays reiterated a “neutral” rating and set a GBX 5,000 ($65.33) target price on shares of Rio Tinto Group (RIO.L) in a research report on Thursday, January 7th.
+Morgan Stanley restated a “neutral” rating and issued a GBX 5,200 ($67.94) price objective on shares of Rio Tinto Group (RIO.L) in a research report on Thursday, December 10th.
+UBS Group set a GBX 4,500 ($58.79) price objective on shares of Rio Tinto Group (RIO.L) and gave the company a “neutral” rating in a research report on Monday, October 19th.
+Jefferies Financial Group set a GBX 6,400 ($83.62) price objective on shares of Rio Tinto Group (RIO.L) and gave the company a “buy” rating in a research report on Tuesday, January 19th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell restated a “buy” rating and issued a GBX 5,300 ($69.24) price objective on shares of Rio Tinto Group (RIO.L) in a research report on Tuesday, October 27th.
+Two research analysts have rated the stock with a sell rating, seven have assigned a hold rating and five have given a buy rating to the stock.
+The company currently has an average rating of “Hold” and a consensus target price of GBX 5,515 ($72.05).

 Rio Tinto Group engages in finding, mining, and processing mineral resources worldwide.
 The company offers aluminum, silver, molybdenum, copper, diamonds, gold, borates, titanium dioxide, salt, iron ore, and uranium.
 It is also involved in the alumina production; primary aluminum smelting; bauxite mining; alumina refining; and ilmenite, rutile, and zircon mining, as well as provision of gypsum.